mmatyas/supermariowar/README.md

     - requires libvorbis
 - create a CMake toolchain file and define your compiler and paths
 - build using the toolchain file

-### Android

-The Android port uses a different build system, you can find more details [here](https://github.com/mmatyas/supermariowar-android).

-### Emscripten

-SMW can be build to run in your browser using [Emscripten](https://kripken.github.io/emscripten-site/).
-You can find the build instructions in the [wiki](https://github.com/mmatyas/supermariowar/wiki/Building-the-Emscripten-port).

 ### Build configuration